The Cycle Diaries

 ‘Poetry is the spontaneous overflow of powerful feelings: it takes its origin from emotion recollected in tranquillity.’ ~ William Wordsworth

-January 2019, I returned to my native Dartmoor.
-At the time, I was experiencing what I can only describe as existential fatigue, exacerbated by an overwhelming desire to withdraw from a world that felt increasingly vapid.
-Spending time around nature helped alleviate the feeling that life was meaningless, which I found rather curious.
+May 2019, I returned to my native Dartmoor.
+At the time I was reflecting a lot on life and had basically come to the conclusion that I was a total failure: I was skint, between jobs and had written a novel no one seemed interested in.
+What’s more, I had come to realise there is something about the world that makes me quite angry and I honestly couldn’t tell you why.
+I’m not talking about the usual suspects here – politics, being broke, man’s continued environmental destruction and so on (all of which infuriates me), but something that is at once altogether more elusive yet all-pervasive: banality.
+The 21st century’s cultural homogenisation, spearheaded by the tech oligarchs of Silicon Valley, has led to a colonisation of the collective mind that I just find maddening.
+Spending time around nature helped alleviate a sense of despair, which I found rather curious.
 I began exploring various woodland trails, first by foot and then by mountain bike.
-This evolved into the idea of writing an existential poem aiming to capture a sense of the authentic unearthed via an experience of unbridled joy.
+This evolved into the idea of writing an existential poem aiming to capture an impression of authentic being unearthed via an experience of unbridled joy that unexpectedly led to a profound sensation of renewal.
 Each canto represents a ride written on location that I typed up when I got home.
 I allowed myself to correct certain errors for clarification, but otherwise each canto (or ride) is written exactly as it was in my notebook.
-I liken the method and presentation of The Cycle Diaries to Jack Kerouac’s ‘Mexico City Blues,’ though I consider the overall aim to be quite different.
+I liken the method and presentation of The Cycle Diaries to Jack Kerouac’s, ‘Mexico City Blues’ though I consider the overall aim to be quite different.

 Below are some readings from a selection of cantos recorded on location.